Kiefner and Associates, Inc.

 Barry Hindin, PhD, PE

-The Failure Analysis and Welding (FAW) group at Kiefner traditionally investigates the causes of failures of buried pipelines carrying various petroleum products ranging from crude oil, refined liquid products, natural gas and its condensates.
-However, many of our customers do not know that Kiefner also has the expertise to investigate failures not only of other types of oil and gas equipment such as valves, fittings, pumps, and tubing but also equipment completely unrelated to the oil and gas industry.
-Recent examples include conducting failure analyses of aluminum sheet used in heat exchangers, metal coatings used in garbage disposers, and stainless steel containers used in food refrigeration systems.
-This blog, that is expected to be part of a series of blogs, will focus on a recent investigation of premature corrosion occurring inside an above-ground storage tank.
+The Failure Analysis and Welding (FAW) group at Kiefner traditionally investigates the causes of failures of buried pipelines carrying various petroleum products ranging from crude oil, refined liquid products, natural gas, and condensates.
+However, many of our customers do not know that Kiefner has the expertise to investigate failures, not only of other types of oil and gas equipment such as valves, fittings, pumps, and tubing but also equipment completely unrelated to the oil and gas industry.
+Recent examples include conducting failure analyses of aluminum sheets used in heat exchangers, metal coatings used in garbage disposers, and stainless-steel containers used in food refrigeration systems.
+This blog, which is expected to be part of a series of blogs, will focus on a recent investigation of premature corrosion inside an above-ground storage tank.

 Figure 1.
 Example of an Above Ground Petroleum Product Storage Tank